Please Please Me

 Please Please Me Complete Stereo Run HERE

-6th Press - type 1.
+6th Press - type 1. (a&b)

 Everything changed with this new label.
-There's the inclusion of the "Sold in the U.K. subject to resale etc" line, the "Rec First Pub" has now turned into (P)1963, and the writing around the label now says "The Gramophone Co.Ltd etc".
+There's the inclusion of the "Sold in the U.K. subject to resale etc" line, the "Rec First Pub" has now turned into (P)1963, and the writing around the label now says "The Gramophone" and not "The Parlophone".
+The font also changed which allowed neater spacing of the song titles.
+The label texture changed also.

-6th Press - type 2.
+6th Press - type 2. (a&b)

-This is identical the above label except there is an additional DOT (or period mark) on the "Sold in the .U.K. subject to resale etc" statement on side 1.
+This is identical to the above label except there is an additional DOT (or period mark) on the "Sold in the .U.K. subject to resale etc" statement on side 1.
 This was the first showing and was a regular occurrence over the next 4 years (65-69) which suggests at least 2 or more underlying pressing plates for that part of the label make up or this plate was on machine 2.

 This was definitely pressed at the same time as type 1, as these had stamper codes on the dead wax that put it straight after.